mbsctech/chainio-docker/README.md

 - <environment>_role_arn (Role ARN to assume.
 IE "dev_role_arn")

 It will automatically set AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, and AWS_SESSION_TOKEN with the requested temporary credentials for the apprpriate environment

+### chainio/lambda-ci-nodejs6.10:

+Same as above but for Node v6.10.3

 ### chainio/sphinx-docs